nambinachiyr/npmREf/readme.md

 now we can run the code "nodemon server.js"
 ### Step-3:

-   -Then setup node snd nodemon in script package -**"Start":"node server.js","dev":"nodemon server.js"** -then **run npm run dev**
+   -Then setup node and nodemon in script package -**"Start":"node server.js","dev":"nodemon server.js"** -then **run npm run dev**
 --------------------------------------------------

 ## Start the API calls

--In first step just test its work in the post man api
+-In first step just test its work in the post man api using **res.end** Method